HectorRicardo/simple-music-app/README.md

 user journey above should be equivalent as if all its commands had been issued only from your app's UI.

-Once the player is behind a media session, we will no longer refer to the player.
-We'll simply refer to the media session.

 Ok, so we abstracted our player into a media session.
 Are we done?
 Not yet, this was the first step.
 Read on.

 ## Wrap the media session inside a media browser service.

-How do the controllers first make contact with a media session?
-How do they "become aware" that a media session exists?
+How do the controllers connect with a media session?

+If you're thinking of your UI activity as the only controller for your media session, then you're thinking of this the wrong way.
+There can be several controllers, and some of them might not even live in your app's process.
+From the media session's perspective, every controller is seen as an equal. there must be an intra-process mechanism to connect controllers to media sessions

 What is a media browser service, and why do we care?
 A media browser service is a type of service in Android, which will allow our player to keep playing